bahrus/p-et-alia/README.md

 But are my-non-visual-to-do-list-view-model and my-visual-to-do-list really loosely coupled?
 To a degree.
 But they must agree to a common contract as far as the expected format of the events.

-To allow for even more loosely coupled integrations, the simple but sweet p-d can be replaced with a more specialized [translator](https://funtranslations.com/valyrian)/[mediator](https://www.youtube.com/watch?v=GF7tFwLBiKo), that extends p-d-x, which in turn extends p-d, like the [slot-bot example](https://github.com/bahrus/p-et-alia#computed-values).
+To allow for even more loosely coupled integrations, the simple but sweet p-d can be replaced with a more specialized [translator](https://funtranslations.com/valyrian)/[mediator](https://www.youtube.com/watch?v=GF7tFwLBiKo), by using computed values, mentioned above, either by overriding the valFromEvent method, or using the extend function, like the [slot-bot example](https://github.com/bahrus/p-et-alia#computed-values).

 You could consider it a local "mediator" in the [blockchain analogy](https://www.jamsadr.com/smartcontracts).